CLINICAL MANAGEMENT OF SUSPECTED OR CONFIRMED COVID-19 DISEASE

 The National Department of Health is committed to providing regular updates for guidelines, as knowledge regarding strategies to address COVID-19 develop both globally and in South Africa.

-- Guidance on testing after vaccination
+- Update on testing eligibility

 Version 5 (Aug 2020)